michell-dev/michell-dev/README.md

 ## 👋 Hi there.

-##### Aspiring Frontend Developer with interest in Linux, FOSS, design & much more..

 <!--
 **j-michell/j-michell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.